-To the best knowledge of the Directors, the Company has complied with the code provisions as set out in Appendix 14 of the Listing Rules - Corporate Governance Code (the "CG Code") during the year ended 31 December 2022.
+To the best knowledge of the Directors, the Company has complied with the code provisions of the CG Code during the year ended 31 December 2023.

 DIRECTORS

 The Board

 The Board, led by the chairman of the Board (the "Chairman"), steers the Company's business direction.
 It is responsible for formulating the Company's long-term strategies, setting business development goals, assessing results of management policies, monitoring the management's performance and ensuring effective implementation of risk management measures on a regular basis.
 The Directors meet regularly to review the Group's financial and operational performance and to discuss and formulate future development plans.
 The Directors can attend meetings in person or through electronic means of communication in accordance with the Articles.